-- Improve the accessibility of area bus stops - Enhance bus stops with seating and covered waiting areas
+• Improve the accessibility of area bus stops

 OVERVIEW

 Open Space is an integral component of Place Types and is essential for advancing several of the Comprehensive Plan goals.
 Open Space can include private open space within neighborhoods, public open space like parks or recreation facilities, greenways, and preservation areas.